DariusDahl/java-data-structures-classwork/README.md

 ## Overview

 ### Purpose
 The goal of this repository is to demonstrate:
-- Hands-on implementation of core data structures.
+- Hands-on implementation of core data structures and algorithms.
 - Object-Oriented Programming (OOP) principles in Java.
 - Modular design using interfaces and classes.
-- Application of data structure operations to solve computational problems.
+- Application of recursive and iterative approaches to solve computational problems.
+- File I/O operations for practical data processing tasks.

 ### Topics Covered
 - Stack (Array-based)